xmmword/x0/README.md

 ### Built with
 - C

+### Windows Support
+As of now the UEFI driver itself should work on Windows as well, but it may not be able to spoof SecureBoot.
+The bootkit can also be used for windows, but you might have to edit the path to the bootloader that the bootkit loader will chainload. (`src/loader/EfiLoad.h`)

+### Disclaimer
+The bootkit itself **can** be loaded individually and used to get around hardware-based bans on some games, however in the case that someone gets banned for using the bootkit to evade a ban for a game, I am **not** responsible for that.
+You have been warned.

 ## Getting started
 ### Compiling
 First, take a look at this tutorial from OSdev on how to setup EDK2: https://wiki.osdev.org/EDK2